-- 4.1.1 Mitigation and enhancement measures for the construction and operation of the Proposed Development is set out in each chapter and then pulled together in Table 16.1 of the EIA Report.
-A short summary of the proposed mitigation is set out below: - An Environmental Management Plan incorporating general mitigation and other plans including a Habitat Management Plan, Waste Management Plan, Peat Management Plan etc. The development of a Construction Method Statement, a Construction Traffic Management Plan, Pollution Prevention Plan, Water Management Plan and a Decommissioning Plan. - The application of best practice guidance such as avoiding watercourses, fencing working areas and the production of risk assessment and method statements; - A programme of archaeological works to be agreed with CnES Archaeologist to allow for the identification and recording of archaeological features and deposits of archaeological interest within the Development Site; - Appointment of an Environmental Clerk of Works (ECoW); - Development of a Bird Management Plan to detail the mitigation approach for all bird receptors; - Restoration and reinstatement of affected blanket bog and wet heath within the Development Site that is affected by the Proposed Development and a Habitat Managment Plan to mitigate/ componsate effects on the blanket bogland and wet heath habitat;
+Mitigation and enhancement measures for the construction and operation of the Proposed Development is set out in each chapter and then pulled together in Al Chapter 16 Table 16.1.
+A short summary of the proposed mitigation is set out below:

+- An Environmental Management Plan incorporating general mitigation and other plans including a Habitat Management Plan, Waste Management Plan, Peat Management Plan etc. The development of a Construction Method Statement, a Construction Traffic Management Plan, Pollution Prevention Plan, Water Management Plan and a Decommissioning Plan. - The application of best practice guidance such as avoiding watercourses, fencing working areas and the production of risk assessment and method statements; - A programme of archaeological works to be agreed with CnES Archaeologist to allow for the identification and recording of archaeological features and deposits of archaeological interest within the Development Site; - Appointment of an Environmental Clerk of Works (ECoW); - Development of a Bird Management Plan to detail the mitigation approach for all bird receptors; - Restoration and reinstatement of affected blanket bog and wet heath within the Development Site that is affected by the Proposed Development; - 50m buffer zones between construction element and watercourses (other than at watercourse crossing points); - An integrated fish, freshwater invertebrate and water quality and river habitat monitoring plan to monitor the effects of the construction on freshwater ecology; - A Species Protection Plan for otter;

-- 50m buffer zones between construction element and watercourses (other than at watercourse crossing points); - An integrated fish, freshwater invertebrate and water quality and river habitat monitoring plan to monitor the effects of the construction on freshwater ecology; - A Species Protection Plan for otter; - A detailed plan for the restoration of each borrow pit agreed with CnES to ensure that the ground is stable, safe and their visual appearance improved; - The use of floating roads (Option A or Option B illustrated in Figure 4.6 of the EIA Report) on areas of peat depths greater than 1m, which would be constructed in line with good practice guidance; - All construction activities would be undertaken in accordance with good practice as set out in BS5228-1:2009+A1:2014; - A traffic timing strategy ensuring vehicle arrivals / departures and working hours are programmed to lessen the impact on the highway network; - A traffic routing strategy ensuring vehicles access the Development Site via the most appropriate routes and avoid unnecessary conflict with sensitive areas; and - The use of temporary signage to inform local road users of construction access points and the presence of HGVs.
+- A detailed plan for the restoration of each borrow put would be developed and agreed with CnES to ensure that the ground is stable, safe and their visual appearance improved; - The use of floating roads on areas of peat depths greater than 1m, which would be constructed in line with good practice guidance; - A Compensatory Planting Plan to replace all forestry to be lost as a result of the Development. - All construction activities would be undertaken in accordance with good practice as set out in BS5228-1:2009+A1:2014; - A traffic timing strategy ensuring vehicle arrivals / departures and working hours are programmed to lessen the impact on the highway network; - A traffic routing strategy ensuring vehicles access the Development Site via the most appropriate routes and avoid unnecessary conflict with sensitive areas; and - The use of temporary signage to inform local road users of construction access points and the presence of HGVs. - Restrictions on micrositing to avoid communication links; - Radar mitigation scheme for the Met office long distance weather radar; and - Mitigation scheme to offset effects on the NATS telecommunications links.